[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 Why isn't AI recommending my business?

-Almost always because the engines cannot verify enough about your business to stake a recommendation on it.
+You're not getting leads from AI because the engines can't verify enough about your business to stake a recommendation on it.
 AI recommends from what it can read, confirm, and defend: clear public answers about who you serve and what you do, a real identity behind them, and mentions beyond your own website that agree with your story.
 Missing any leg of that, it names someone else.

 inShort